 Posted by Melissa Martin on 7/31/2019 to Gardening Know How

 Cucumbers have a number of excellent healthy qualities, such as being made up of mostly water so they help you stay hydrated but won't make you bloated as other vegetables can.
-They have fiber and antioxidants but are low in calories.
-They are easy to add into your diet as they are very versatile.
-They are easy to grow and easy to grow up so they are perfect for a raised garden bed.
+They have fiber and antioxidants, but are low in calories.
+They are easy to add to your diet as they are very versatile.
+They are easy to grow and easy to grow vertically, so they are perfect for a raised garden bed.
 Here are a few ways to use your tasty cucumbers.

 I like to pick my cucumbers and make a delicious creamy cucumber salad for a delectable side dish for any picnic or pot luck!
-I got my recipe from my mother but twerk it a little to make it a bit healthier but not lacking in taste.
+I got my recipe from my mother, but I twerk it a little to make it a bit healthier, but not lacking in taste.

-1. Mix together in medium bowl 1/2 of a cup of Greek yogurt, 1 Tbsp white vinegar, 1 Tbsp fresh minced dill, 1 tsp of Stevia, 1 tsp of garlic powder, and a 1/2 tsp of sea salt.
+1. Mix together in medium bowl 1/2 of a cup of Greek yogurt, 1 Tbsp. balsamic vinegar, 1 Tbsp. fresh minced dill, 1 tsp of Stevia, 1 tsp. of garlic powder, and a 1/2 tsp. of sea salt.

 2. Add 3 cups of thinly sliced peeled cucumber.
 I use my julienne slicer to get nice even thin slices

-3. Add 1 cup of thinly sliced red onion.
+3. Add 1 cup of thinly sliced red onions.
 Also using the julienne slicer

 4. Cover and refrigerate for at least 2 hours before serving, allowing all the flavors to blend together.